Alonso-del-Arte/blackjack/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2024.
+This project will probably be open to Hacktoberfest 2025.

-# Guidelines for Hacktoberfest 2024 Contributors
+# Guidelines for Hacktoberfest 2025 Contributors

+## Guideliones for "low-code" or "no-code" track contributors

+I need help with internationalization (i18n) and [FINISH WRITING]

+## Guidelines for "coding" track contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in